Yoga-satwika/Python-/README.md

 It’s designed to be easy to read, simple to write, and powerful enough to build almost anything — from web apps to AI systems.

+# What is Python?

+ A python is a high level programmimg language and helps us to communicate with computer.

+# Why we use Python?

+  We use Python because it’s simple, flexible, and powerful — perfect for both beginners and experts.

+# Uses of Python?

+ Python is used in web apps , Data Science , AI , Automation etc.